 University of Minnesota professor killed in Czech Republic

-The University of Minnesota College of Veterinary Medicine says one of its faculty members has died in a traffic accident in the Czech Republic.
-A statement from the college Wednesday says Dr. Robert Morrison, his wife and several companions were in the accident north of Prague.
+A statement Wednesday from the College of Veterinary Medicine said Dr. Robert Morrison, his wife and several companions were in the collision north of Prague.
+It said they were traveling before attending a swine health management conference.

 Comments